Skip to main content

 1. MT20 and MT30 Battery life is dependent on the usage of the sensors.
 The expected battery life is based on up to 100 triggers per day.

-2. The battery curve of MT sensors is tested and based on a typical usage of Alkaline based battery which is included in the box.
+2. The battery curve of MT sensors is based on typical usage of an Alkaline-based battery which is included in the box.
 Other types of battery cell(such as Lithium) may yield different results.

 MT40 Smart Power Controller